-Getting to New Zealand’s Day Walks requires traveling.
+Getting to New Zealand’s Day Walks requires travelling.
 Listed here are some travel tips that will help you get to the trail without burning a hole in your pocket.

 Travel Tips for New Zealand

-Making travel plans can be an expensive exercise, as a seasoned traveler I’m always on the look out for cheap travel deals and promotions for my next trip, whether traveling in New Zealand or overseas.
+Making travel plans can be an expensive exercise, as a seasoned traveller, I’m always on the lookout for cheap travel deals and promotions for my next trip, whether travelling in New Zealand or overseas.
 Until recently all my cheap travel deals have been sourced through the media, hearing friends or work colleagues talk about them or visiting my local travel agent.
-Recently I discovered travel search engine websites, these sites help people like me and you track down special offers, compare prices and help with the booking of the cheapest flights, rooms or vehicles available in New Zealand or wherever you may be traveling in the world.
+Recently I discovered travel search engine websites, these sites help people like me and you track down special offers, compare prices and help with the booking of the cheapest flights, rooms or vehicles available in New Zealand or wherever you may be travelling in the world.

 - Another great tool is Hooper.
 This site works out the best time to fly.